-Linear algebra is the study of vectors, the spaces in which they live, and linear mappings between those spaces.
-It gives us a powerful new way to think mathematically, and it has many applications in science, engineering, economics, and any field in which multiple variables interact in ways that can be modeled by systems of linear equations.
-It’s therefore a required and very useful subject in college for many science and engineering majors.
-This yearlong course covers a typical one-semester college linear algebra curriculum, with topics including matrix algebra, vector spaces, eigenvalues and eigenvectors, and applications to differential equations.
-In the sequence of standard math courses, linear algebra can be studied either before or after multivariable calculus.
-It’s a great fit for the student who has completed AP® Calculus AB or BC, who is passionate about challenging herself to think in new ways, and who wants to increase her ability to tackle problems in the real world.
+Students in this course learn how to think about vectors, the spaces in which vectors live, and linear mappings between those spaces.
+They apply those skills to solve a wide variety of practical problems.
+They develop powerful new ways of thinking mathematically, and gain insight and application skills for fields in which multiple variables interact in ways that can be modeled by systems of linear equations- a required and very useful subject in college for many science and engineering majors.
+This yearlong course will cover a typical one-semester college linear algebra curriculum, with topics including matrix algebra, vector spaces, eigenvalues and eigenvectors, and applications to differential equations.
+Linear algebra can be studied either before or after multivariable calculus.
+It’s a great fit for the student who has completed AP® Calculus AB or BC, who is passionate about a challenge to think in new ways, and to tackle problems in the real world.

 Prerequisite: Successful completion of AP® Calculus AB or equivalent

 Course Year: September 2018 - May 2019

 BA & BS Valparaiso University

 MS & PhD Northwestern University